Close Menu

 • Summary

-Why Protection is needed?
+Why is protection needed?

 Protection schemes are designed to detect and mitigate electrical faults, preventing damage to equipment and ensuring system reliability.
 These schemes rely on protective relays and devices to respond to abnormal conditions.